How long it takes to learn Korean?

 Korean language difficulty

-This doesn’t include self-teaching as per their recommended 1:1 ratio of the classroom and self-study.
-Thus, double the time to 4,400 hours to reach an advanced level.
+This doesn’t include self-teaching, as per their recommended 1:1 ratio of classroom and self-study.
+Thus, to reach an advanced level, double the time to 4,400 hours.

-Not only them, but Korean is also hard for native European (e.g., French, German, Italian) speakers.
+Not only that, but Korean is also hard for native European (e.g., French, German, Italian) speakers.

-But the practice and hard work depend on a student.
+However, the practice and hard work depend on the student.

 Suppose you give more time for the language to settle with the sound and formation.
-In that case, you will become more observant and learn faster, even if the tongue is tricky.
+You will become more observant and learn faster, even if the tongue is tricky.

 It becomes a bit easier for those who speak the Indian language as the grammar and structure are somewhat comparable.